ros-industrial/industrial_training/gh_pages/_source/demo1/Create-pick-moves.rst

       catkin build collision_avoidance_pick_and_place

-* Run the support packages with the launch file:
+* Run the supporting nodes with the launch file:

   .. code-block:: shell